Santi-14/ONT_tickborne_pathogen_pipeline/README.md

 The tick-borne pathogen mapping reference used by the pipeline is included in `references/genome.fasta`, with an accession manifest and checksum.

 The workflow requires users to configure local paths for the host reference genome, ONT/Guppy barcoding resources, and any BLAST database used for confirmation.
 See `docs/reference_database_setup.md` for setup details.

-See `docs/reference_database_setup.md` for details on expected reference files and BLAST database construction.

 Do not commit patient/sample sequencing data, FASTQ files, BAM files, or analysis outputs to this repository.